zdravkov/kendo-docs/api/wrappers/jsp/chart/categoryaxisitem-majorgridlines.md

 ### width `float`

-The width of the lines.
+The width of the category axis major grid lines in pixels.

 #### Example
     <kendo:chart-categoryAxisItem-majorGridLines width="width">